 Presentations have been scheduled through May, 2026.
 There are openings for the remainder of 2026 and members are encouraged to give a presentation.
 It's a good way to focus on a Civil War topic of personal interest and contribute to the society.

-If you have suggestions for worthy Civil War preservation or education related causes we should consider donating to, please let Mark Perkins know or
+If you have suggestions for worthy Civil War preservation or education related causes we should consider donating to, please let Mark Perkins know or email us at info@kentcivilwar.org .

 For last minute information on the Kent Civil War Society meetings, call the society's meeting information hotline at (330) 474-9362 for a recorded message